-New members are always welcome to join us to discuss the selected title (along with some girly gossip and mutual drooling over the main male characters - probably a big clue that as yet we have had no male members in the club), to share ideas and have some fun, all liberally spiced with food and drink in a relaxed and friendly atmosphere.
+New members are always welcome to join us to discuss the selected title (along with some chit chat and investigation of the most implausible plot points of books we have read), to share ideas and have some fun, all liberally spiced with food (vegetarian friendly) and drink in a relaxed and cheerful atmosphere.
 If you cannot make it in person beome a virtual member and write to us with your review or email it to me.
 We cordially invite all avid readers of all genres to our Book Club meetings!

 E-mail or phone Tanya if you want to join in: